 European CME Forum is a not-for-profit organisation dedicated to bringing together all stakeholder groups with an interest in European Continuing Medical Education (CME)/Continuing Professional Development (CPD) for healthcare professionals.
 It facilitates multi-channel discussion in an independent and neutral environment to promote the advance of high quality CME in Europe.

-The theme for the 13th Annual European CME Forum is:
+In November we met for the 13th Annual European CME Forum, the theme was:

-Journal of European CME (JECME), our PubMed-indexed Open Access journal, has had a successful call for papers for the Special Collection in Outcomes in CME-CPD, 12 papers have been accepted and are currently being published in the run up to #13ECF, take a look here to view the papers.
-The Guest Editor, Don Moore, has selected the authors he and Robin Stevenson will be interviewing at their session about outcomes at #13ECF.
+Journal of European CME (JECME), our PubMed-indexed Open Access journal, is now publishing the had a successful call for papers for the Special Collection in Outcomes in CME-CPD.
+The 12 accepted papers are in the process being published, visit JECME to see them.
+Don Moore as the Guest Editor of this Special Collection has also selected six papers he will discuss with the authors at the meeting.

 Please keep in touch with your ideas and contributions.
-Make sure you are signed up for the newsletter – see the column on the right – as we release information about the 13th Annual European CME Forum.
+Make sure you are signed up for the newsletter – see the column on the right – as we release information about our ongoing activities through 2021 which will culminate with the 14th Annual European CME Forum.

 As always, do please let us know your news, thoughts or ambitions for international CME.